-In November 2014 the City of Hagerstown was honored by the League of American Bicyclists with the distinction of being a “Bicycle Friendly Community---bronze level”.
+The City of Hagerstown is honored to be recognized by the League of American Bicyclists with the distinction of being a “Bicycle Friendly Community---bronze level”.
 This award is presented only to communities with remarkable commitments to bicycling.
 Since 2002, the program has accepted over 700 applications for designation and there are currently only 326 Bicycle Friendly Communities in 50 states.
 We are very proud of this accomplishment.

-Hagerstown has great potential to be a City where many people ride bicycles everyday – for both commuting and recreation purposes.
+Hagerstown has excellent potential to be a city where many people ride bicycles daily for commute and recreation.
 There is a high level of residential development within two to three miles of the City Center business and commercial district that could be served by a safe bicycle network.
 Bicycle traffic is usually generated where residential areas are close to accessible destinations.
 In addition, accommodating additional population growth means more automobiles and the need for additional parking.
-Providing a safe and effective bicycle transportation system can help reduce the number of vehicles on streets and the need for more parking.
+Providing a safe and effective bicycle transportation system can help reduce the number of vehicles on the streets and the need for more parking.

 - Health and exercise

 The BMP seeks to make Hagerstown bicycle-friendly and promote bicycling by constructing a comprehensive network of bike lanes and routes.
 The BMP comprehensively evaluates the City and recommends an extensive bike network.
 This plan also emphasizes safety, education, and encouragement programs as key components of success.